BadgerBadgerBadgerBadger/BadgerBadgerBadgerBadger.github.io/content/posts/misc/2023-12-23-rust-macros-and-crafting-interpreters.md

 1. `$name:ident`
 2. `$($field:ident : $typ: ty),+`

-The first is for captruing our sytax for defining the name of the expression type, while the second is for capturing a list of one or more fields.
+The first is for capturing our syntax for defining the name of the expression type, while the second is for capturing a list of one or more fields.
 You'll notice the second piece also has the form `$(<something>),+` but this time with a `,` separator.
-And our `<something>` in this case happens to be `$field:ident : $typ: ty` which match syntax of the form `left: Expr` (for an explanation of what `ty` and `ident` mean, I recommend reading through some of the blog posts I've already linked).
+And our `<something>` in this case happens to be `$field:ident : $typ: ty` which matches syntax of the form `left: Expr` (for an explanation of what `ty` and `ident` mean, I recommend reading through some of the blog posts I've already linked).

 Trying to compile it, it works!